-This study seeks to offer a clearer understanding of narrations in the second category-those that condition the permissibility of Mut'ah al-Nisā' upon necessity-by examining the various dimensions of necessity as reflected in these narrations.
-To this end, the research first narrations, followed by a detailed evaluation of their interconnections and implications.
+This study seeks to offer a clearer understanding of narrations in the second category-those that condition the permissibility of Mut 'ah al- $Nis\bar{a}$ ' upon necessity-by examining the various dimensions of necessity as reflected in these narrations.
+To this end, the research first undertakes a conceptual analysis of necessity and presents the relevant narrations, followed by a detailed evaluation of their interconnections and implications.